natwebb/trapfinder/README.md

 - TravisCI
 - Coveralls

 *You Are Not Alone* is the two-player version of *Trapfinder*.
-It uses **socket.io** to create a persistent communcation pathway between the server and the two players' browsers.
+It's similar to *Alone in the Dark*, using all the same technologies but adding **socket.io** to create a persistent communcation pathway between the server and the two players' browsers.
 Much more of the game intelligence lives on the server, and both players see the same game screen dynamically change.
 It also has weapons, which is cool.